csvoss/onelinerizer/README.md

 sys.setrecursionlimit(new_limit)
 ```

-in your original Python code; currently oneliner will not place this command in for you.
+in your original Python code. (oneliner will not place this command in for you.)

 Not Implemented